codeslp/ml_funcs/README.md

 Perform 2D cross-correlation.

+The convolution2d function slides a kernel over the input matrix, computes the element-wise product of the kernel and the corresponding sub-matrix at each position, and sums up these products.
+It utilizes nested loops to iterate over the rows and columns of the output matrix, extracting sub-matrices from the input matrix and performing element-wise multiplication with the kernel.

 Image Feature Extraction:

 Convolution operations are fundamental to Convolutional Neural Networks (CNNs).
 Before feeding an image into a CNN, it might be preprocessed using various kernels to extract features like edges, textures, and corners.
 For instance, you might use a Sobel filter (used in edge detection to detect brightness changes) to detect edges in an image.